Juan José Gómez Centurión

-Juan José Gómez Centurión (born May 26, 1958 in Buenos Aires) is an Argentinian soldier and politician.
+Juan José Gómez Centurión (born 26 May 1958) is an Argentine soldier and politician.

 He is a retired officer of the Argentine Army, a veteran of the Falklands War, where he received the Cross to the Heroic Valour in Combat, the highest military distinction.

 Politics

 He was a candidate for President of Argentina by the NOS Front for the 2019 elections.